rempsyc/rempsyc/paper/paper.md

 {rempsyc} is an R package of convenience functions that make the analysis-to-publication workflow faster, easier, and less error-prone.
-It enables the creation of publication-ready tables exportable to Word (via {flextable}) and easily customizable APA-compliant plots (via {ggplot2}).
-It makes it easy to run statistical tests, check assumptions, and automate various tasks common in psychological and social scientific research.
+It enables the creation of publication-ready APA (American Psychological Association) tables exportable to Word (via {flextable}) and easily customizable APA-compliant plots (via {ggplot2}).
+It makes it easy to run statistical tests, check assumptions, and automate various tasks common in psychology research.

 # Statement of need